 Magdalena Palace and Park

 Visit the former summer palace of Spanish royalty in the early 20th century.
-The impressive palace is now the most emblematic building of the University of Menéndez Pelayo.
+The impressive palace is now the most emblematic building of the Universidad Internacional Menéndez Pelayo.
 Students can also enjoy a walk along the Peninsula of Magdalena, which offers impressive views of the Bay of Santander.

-Visit Parque de Cabo Mayor where sits a 19th-century lighthouse.
-Atop the park, enjoy impressive views of the cliffs overlooking the Cantabrian Sea.
+Explore Parque de Cabo Mayor with its 19th-century lighthouse.
+From the park, you'll enjoy impressive views of the cliffs overlooking the Cantabrian Sea!

 Museo de Bellas Artes

-Marvel the works of art housed at Santander's Museo de Bellas Artes.
-Find pieces by Goya, classic artists, local artists and 20th-century pieces.
-Don't miss the multimedia demonstrations and rotating galleries.
+Discover the works of art housed at Santander's Museo de Bellas Artes.
+Find pieces by Goya, classic artists, local artists, and 20th-century pieces.

-Notice a variety of architectural styles, including the stunning Gothic cathedral, Catedral De Santa María De La Asunción, and the town hall, a common meeting place for students and locals alike.
-Many young locals also congregate in the Plaza de Cañadio to meet friends before heading out on the town.
+Experience Santander's many architectural styles, including the stunning Gothic cathedral, Catedral De Santa María De La Asunción, and the town hall, a common meeting place for students and locals alike.

 In addition to the aforementioned, there are numerous other monuments and must-sees you can explore in Santander.